semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 - For repositories with more than 5 GiB of history, Semgrep Secrets is still able to complete the scan, but the scan scope will not cover the older commits beyond 5 GiB.
 - The size of the commit history affects the speed of the scan.
 Larger repositories take longer to complete.
 - Semgrep Secrets scans the whole commit history every time it is run.
 This guarantees that your Git history is also scanned using the **latest Secrets rules**.

-### Triage process

-Historical scan findings are not automatically marked as **Fixed**.
-To triage a historical finding, you must:

-1. Manually rotate the secret.
-1. In Semgrep Cloud Platform, click **Secrets**.
-1. Toggle the **Hide historical** button if it is enabled.
-This displays all historical findings.
-1. Select all the checkboxes for secrets you want to triage, then click **Triage > Ignore**, optionally including a comment in the provided text box.